-Emmanuel Bénard is an employment lawyer, respected for his deep experience with challenging restructuring and complex collective litigation.
-Partner in Orrick’s Paris office, he is Head of the Employment Law Practice in France and Europe.
+Emmanuel Bénard is an employment lawyer and Office Leader of the Paris’ office, respected for his deep experience with challenging restructuring and complex collective litigation, he is also Head of the Employment Law Practice for Europe.

 Emmanuel represents numerous French and international companies on all aspects of employment law including international and cross-border issues.